bananocraft/bananocraft.cc/content/posts/welcome.md

 showFullContent = true
 readingTime = false
 +++
-Calling all monkeys!
-Bring groups of friends/frenemies/randos onto the servers!

-It is now time to test the preliminary deploys of bebe, and benis, two new Bananocraft servers.
+- Invite as many others as you can when you go on

-The more the merrier, since you can only tip while others are there.
+  - It is more fun with others and you can only tip when others are online

-- Invite others
-- Take screenshots and send them to me
-- Have fun

-And use the following command cheatsheet:
+Use the following command cheatsheet:
 - /deposit
   - gives you a link with a QR code to deposit BAN
 - /bal